-A woman has died and a man remains seriously ill in hospital in Wiltshire after being exposed to the nerve agent Novichok.
+A woman has died and a man spent three weeks in hospital in Wiltshire after being exposed to the nerve agent Novichok.

 Dawn Sturgess and Charlie Rowley fell ill at a house in Amesbury, about eight miles from Salisbury, on 30 June.